 However, if you register when you first purchase your Berkey (limited to Travel, Royal, Big, Imperial, and Crown only), you will be eligible for Berkey Care Lifetime Warranty.

 Besides, the Black Berkey filter comes with 2 years prorated warranty on manufacturer defects in 6 months intervals.

 Frequent Cleaning: One of the main customer complaints is the frequent cleaning required for the Black Berkey.
 This is due to it affects the flow rate of the system.

 Berkey is a gravity-fed filter, the flow rate is slower compared to a pressure-led filter.
 It is suggested that you fill up your Berkey when it is empty, not when you are thirsty.

 Although it is portable, sometimes the Berkey can be a bit bulky which took up a lot of space.

 Is Berkey A Scam?

-The state of California requires all indoor water filter to pass through the independent third-party agency test, such as NSF before it is eligible to sell in the state.
+The state of California requires all indoor water filters to pass through the independent third-party agency test, such as NSF before it is eligible to sell in the state.

-After a thorough consideration, Berkey decided to withdraw from selling in the state of California.
+After thorough consideration, Berkey decided to withdraw from selling in the state of California.

 However, there are a handful of items which Berkey is allowed to be sold in the state: